MaximeCulea/acf-beautiful-flexible/readme.txt

 1. Then [add](#details) your awesome layouts images.

 == Screenshots ==
-1. Show how ACF Beautiful Flexible improve the ACF\'s layouts UI.
+1. Show how ACF Beautiful Flexible improve the ACF's layouts UI.

 == Changelog ==
 = 1.0.2 - 05 Mai 2022 =